How CAD Scanning Improves Accuracy in Product Design and Engineering

 1. Aerospace

 High-resolution scans verify tight geometric tolerances on complex aircraft components.
-Engineers use this data to detect surface wear, validate manufacturing accuracy, and reverse-engineer out-of-production parts—all with aerospace-grade precision.
+Engineers use this data to detect flaws or inclusions, and to validate manufacturing accuracy, or reverse-engineer out-of-production parts.

 2. Automotive

-CAD scanning enables OEMs and specialty builders to inspect part fitment, confirm dimensional integrity, and reproduce discontinued or custom components.
-It’s especially valuable in the restoration of vintage or limited-edition vehicles, where original CAD data no longer exists.
+OEMs and specialty builders use CAD scanning for assembly analysis, to confirm dimensional integrity, and reproduce discontinued or custom components.
+It’s especially valuable where original CAD data no longer exists.

 3. Medical Devices